LapTQ/hello-cpp/summaries/do-and-dont.md

 * ✅ It's okay to pass a `std::string_view` by value for read-only access purpose.
 It's cheap.
 For function parameters, prefer `std::string_view` over `const std::string&` in most cases (whatever the passed argument is `std::string`, `std::string_view`, or C-style string).
 * ⚠️ When passing by reference, ensure the type of the argument matches the type of the parameter.
 Otherwise, it will results in an unexpected (and possibly expensive) type conversion.
 * ✅ It's okay to pass by address.
 Copying a pointer is always cheap.
+* ✅ It is okay to return `std::vector` and `std::string` by value, because they support move semantics and will **automatically** invoke move semantics when **returning by value**.
+(Such types should still be passed by const reference).
+* ✅ => For move-capable types, we prefer to pass by const reference, and return by value.